 Referral candidates are invited by a friend or associate to consider applying for a specific position at the friend’s employer.
 EmployeeReferrals contracts with the employer to provide the platform used to facilitate this referral process.
 The data we collect and process is owned by our client, the employer.

-As outlined below we comply EU-US Privacy Shield Program requirements and with GDPR privacy regulations.
+As outlined below we comply with the EU-U.S. Data Privacy Framework Principles and the Swiss-U.S. Data Privacy Framework Principles and with GDPR privacy regulations.

 The table below identifies the data we collect from our client company, its employee, the referral candidate and the job applicant:

 Data Collection and Usage

 |GDPR Basis - Reason for Using the Data

 |This information is provided by the client and is used by EmployeeReferrals to fulfill our contract with the client.

 |Contract – The processing is necessary to fulfill the contract we have in place with the client.

 |This information is provided by the client or its employee and is used to present relevant referral opportunities to the employee, to track referrals made by the employee, to compensate the employee for referrals, to present internal mobility opportunities to the employee, and is used in aggregate, anonymous form in company monitoring of its referral program.

 |Legitimate Interest – Providing this information is in the employee’s interest to provide job opportunities to their acquaintances and to earn rewards for referring their friends who are hired.
 Providing this information is in the client company’s interest in filling vacancies.

 |This information is provided by the referring employee and is used in an email from the referring employee to the referral candidate inviting them to consider a particular position at the employer.